2022 SFFMC Summer Gatherings Are Going Live!

-We will return to Camp Herms, a 20-acre camp high in the El Cerrito hills, for both Memorial Day and Labor Day weekends.
+We are returning to Camp Herms, a 20-acre camp high in the El Cerrito hills, for both Memorial Day and Labor Day weekends.
 Many came to our 2021 Labor Day camp at Camp Herms, mostly for day use, and they loved it!

 MEMORIAL DAY CAMP will go from 1 pm on Friday, May 27 through 3 pm Monday, May 30.
 (If you come at 1 pm on Friday or stay late on Monday, please help with setup/breakdown.)